AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

 There are two restrictions that must be kept in mind when using this feature.
 First, you have to use a derived type.
 You can't put representation clauses on subtypes, which means that the conversion must always be explicit.
-Second, there is a rule RM 13.1(10) that restricts the placement of interesting representation clauses:
+Second, there is a rule :arm22:`RM 13.1 <13-1>` (10) that restricts the placement of interesting representation clauses:

     10 For an untagged derived type, no type-related representation items are allowed if the parent type is a by-reference type, or has any user-defined